ConsumerDataRight/mock-register/CertificateManagement/README.md

 The Mock Register is issued a server certificate by the Mock CDR CA for mTLS communication.

 The `openssl` commands to generate the server certificate by the Mock CDR Certificate Authority can be found in: `mtls\register.cmd`.

+### Mock Register - Client Certificate

+The Mock Register is issued a client certificate by the Mock CDR CA for mTLS communication.

+The `openssl` commands to generate the server certificate by the Mock CDR Certificate Authority can be found in: `mtls\register-client.cmd`.

 ### Mock Data Holder - Server Certificate